“Welcome to our ool. Notice there is no “P” in it? Let us keep it that way” -Funny Pool Sign

 However, your swimming etiquette in the condo pool is not just limited to keeping the noise down at night, and it is more than just your regular reminder of not peeing in the pool.
 Simple courtesy in community and condominium pools may not be as straightforward as saying “please” and “thank you” or holding doors out for people who are walking behind us.

-The apparent lack of knowledge of pool manners is understandable as most of us do not spend as much time in a pool as we normally do traversing walkways and roads.
+The apparent lack of knowledge of pool manners is understandable as most of us do not spend as much time in a pool as we usually do traversing walkways and roads.
 But make no mistake, swimming pool etiquette is just as important to learn as your daily manners.

 So, if you are billeted in a condo, it would be nice to learn some basic courtesy and swimming pool etiquette so that regardless of whether your condo is in, you know you will get along with your neighbors well.